Mexico Hedges Against An Oil Market Failure

-In one month, on May 25th, OPEC will hold its 172nd (ordinary) meeting in Vienna at which it is expected to decide whether it, together with non-OPEC producers, will extend their production cuts to the second half of 2017, or take some other decision, such as a third quarter cut.
+In one month, on May 25th, OPEC will hold its 172nd (ordinary) meeting in Vienna at which it is expected to decide whether it, together with non-OPEC producers, will extend its production cuts to the second half of 2017, or take some other decision, such as a third-quarter cut.

 OPEC has not formally decided what it will do, and the Russian minister said he needs to consult with the Federation's oil companies.
-Without an agreement to extend the cuts, Russian Deputy Prime Minister Arkady said, "According to investment programs of (Russian) companies, it is possible Russian oil production will increase once the deal expires."
+Without an agreement to extend the cuts, Russian Deputy Prime Minister Arkady said:

+"According to investment programs of (Russian) companies, it is possible Russian oil production will increase once the deal expires."

 According to preliminary data for March, Russia's compliance with its promised cut of 300,000 b/d was just about 60%, around the same as the average for all non-OPEC producers taken together (63%).

-OPEC's compliance with promised the cuts was 103% for March in the aggregate.
+OPEC's compliance with promised cuts was 103% for March in the aggregate.
 But those compliance numbers mask actual participation figures.
 Only 50-percent of OPEC members complied with their promises, and only 36% of non-OPEC producers complied.

 In addition, the figures in the table below do not include OPEC members who did not agree to cut (Iran, Nigeria and Libya).
-And the cuts promised do not bring production down to the 32.5 ceiling for OPEC (including Indonesia), as agreed November 30th.
+And the cuts promised do not bring production down to the 32.5 ceiling for OPEC (including Indonesia), as agreed on November 30th.

 |